Many Pants operations require extra metadata in the form of [_targets_](🔗), which are defined in `

 You can generate these BUILD files by running `

 Often, this will be all you need for Pants to work, thanks to sensible defaults and inference, like [inferring your dependencies](🔗).
 Sometimes, though, you may need to or want to change certain fields, like setting a longer timeout on a test.

-./pants run update-build-files will format your BUILD files with the Black Python formatter.
+./pants run update-build-files` will format your BUILD files, using the [Black Python formatter](🔗) by default.
 The goal will also fix any safe Pants deprecations like renaming target types.

 ./pants update-build-files --check` in your [continuous integration](🔗).

 You can instead use [Yapf](🔗) by setting `